eylemugurel/Daphne/README.md

 **Installation**

-1. Go to ` http://www.wampserver.com/en/ ` and install that application.
+1. Go to `http://www.wampserver.com/en/` and install that application.
 2. Download this project and save it to `C:\wamp64\www`.
-3. Run WAMP.
+3. Run WAMP and set its PHP version to 5.
 4. For the first time, visit `http://localhost/install.php`
-5. Then, visit `http://localhost` and that's it.
+5. Then, visit `http://localhost` where you should see a welcome page.
+6. When logging in, credentials for the test user is:

+   Username: *testuser*
+   Password: *724Abc!*